 But worry not — your days of working off third-rate definitions from the internet are over.
-Here’s an overview of some terms, each in their own way associated with terpenes (the compounds that give cannabis its tastes and smells) from the scientific stuff to the slang, excerpted from “Beyond Buds: Next Generation,” a guide to cutting-edge cannabis consumption written by Cannabis Now contributor Ed Rosenthal and Associate Editor-at-Large Greg Zeman.
+Here’s an overview of some terms, each in their own way associated with terpenes (the compounds that give cannabis its tastes and smells) from the scientific stuff to the slang, excerpted from “Beyond Buds: Next Generation,” a guide to cutting-edge cannabis consumption written by Cannabis Now contributors Ed Rosenthal and Greg Zeman.

 Study up, and you won’t leave another concentrate-focused conversation feeling like the only kid in class who didn’t do the assigned reading.

 BHO is an abbreviation for “butane hash oil”; can refer to any number of concentrates derived from butane extraction; also can refer to raw, unpurged, liquid solution of butane and extract bubble hash.

 Closed loop is an extraction approach that recycles the extraction solvent and contains the process inside a closed system, as opposed to open blasting.